ncx0r/Evil-Wazuh-Lab/README.md

 ## TO-DO:
 - Extend scanner's capability to scan based on IP address.
-- Build exploit Proof of Concept.Com. | D[W.Ag-Tux  ]
+- Build exploit Proof of Concept.